 Fathers play an important role in pregnancy and childbirth – when fathering truly begins.
 How can a father ensure he is making the healthiest decisions for himself and his partner during this profound time of change?
 I wanted to know more, but I needed a male perspective.
 So, I sought out help from a man who is passionate about natural health… a truly wonderful father who just also happens to be a naturopathic doctor, Dr. Daniel Caputo, ND.

-Take walks with your partner, talk and envision how the birth process is going to happen.
-Do yoga, find an activity to do together, (T.V. does not count as an activity), birth is an active process, one that goes through stages and transitions.
-Like sports teams, or musicians in a band, the more you know the person, the easier it is to listen and anticipate what they need, and where they are heading in any one moment.
+Take walks with your partner, talk, and envision how the birth process is going to happen.
+Do yoga and find an activity to do together (T.V. does not count as an activity); birth is an active process, one that goes through stages and transitions.
+Like sports teams or musicians in a band, the more you know the person, the easier it is to listen and anticipate what they need, and where they are heading in any one moment.
 Birth is trial by fire!
 Be ready, have practice being there for each other.
-Do activities that push your boundaries, face your fears.
+Do activities that push your boundaries; face your fears.

 NFI: What are the most important ways you can help yourself and your partner nutritionally during pregnancy?

-It is vital to consume nutrient dense foods before, during and after pregnancy.
+It is vital to consume nutrient-dense foods before, during, and after pregnancy.
 Without going into a whole nutrition lecture, a good diet for pregnancy includes plenty of organic, fresh fruits and vegetables, good fats, like DHA and EPA from Cod liver oil and butter, good quality protein from eggs, meats, and legumes.
-A good, whole food based, prenatal vitamin, taken with food, should be used to round things out, and make sure you are not missing trace minerals and vitamins.
-A special emphasis on leafy green vegetables, because this is where you obtain folate from, which is necessary for the the prevention of birth defects like spina bifida.
+A good, whole-food based, prenatal vitamin, taken with food, should be used to round things out, and make sure you are not missing trace minerals and vitamins.
+There should be a special emphasis on leafy green vegetables, because this is where you obtain folate from, which is necessary for the prevention of birth defects like spina bifida.

 NFI: What are important key elements during labor to help your partner?